BioPsyk/ibp_pgs_pipelines/README.md

 * A covariate file with the columns: `FID IID Age Sex PC1 PC2...` This is hardcoded in the `nextflow.config` file for iPSYCH

-The pipeline also requires the R packages `ggplot2, dplyr, fmsb, data.table` present in the environment PGS computation using PRS-CS requires python packages `scipy, h5py` installed in the environment
+The pipeline also requires the R packages `ggplot2, dplyr, fmsb, data.table, argparser` The pipeline requires the python packages `scipy, h5py, cyvcf2`

 ## The outputs produced